johnjcaputo/johnjcaputo.github.io/about.md

 ---
 ![Cat Nap](/images/sleep.jpg)

-<strong>Aloha.</strong>  I'm a musician, photographer, and educaitonal technologist from the Philadelphia area.
+<strong>Aloha.</strong>  I'm John; a musician, photographer, and educaitonal technologist from the Philadelphia area.
 If that doesn't cover enough ground, I also pretend that I know what I'm doing being a parent and husband.

 <em>live.love.ukulele</em> is about everything I do.
 Relax, release the illusion of control, and enjoy the wave.